Code-Institute-Submissions/milestone-project-01/README.md

 ![The Studes logo](readme-assets/readme-images/LOGO.jpg "The Studes logo")

-# Milestone Project 1 - A website for The Studes
+# A website for 'The Studes'

 View the project on Github pages [here](https://trisdauvergne.github.io/milestone-project-01/)